usc-dpswh/it3103-microservices/README.md

 ### Open SuiteCRM in your browser

-Enter the URL below into your web browser and wait for SuiteCRM to open up.
+Enter the URL below into your web browser and wait for SuiteCRM to open up. _(port may vary depending on what was configured in the .env file `SUITECRM_EXTERNAL_HTTP_PORT_NUMBER`)_

 ```
-localhost:80
+localhost:8000
 ```

 You will be greeted by a login screen.